erdem/django-map-widgets/docs/widgets/google_static_overlay_map_widget.rst

 .. image:: ../_static/images/google-point-static-overlay-map-widget.png

 This widget is working with `Magnific Popup <http://dimsemenov.com/plugins/magnific-popup/>`_  jQuery plugin.
+The plugin javascript file load with the widget static files.

 **Usage**

-You can use also all static map features in this widget.
-Besides you can give a thumbnail_size value.
+You can also use all static map features in this widget.
+Besides you can give a ``thumbnail_size`` value.

 Here is the all default settings attribute for google static overlay map widget.